BrettRoper2040/pizzaFinal/tests.md

 Testing Pizza
 Test: This should create an number of objects, and then print it out
 Result: I was able to reuse some code from the adressbook for this.
 Test passed.

+Testing Main
+Test: Clicking different ingridents should add it to the right spots
+Result: After a lot of changes, I was able to get this working.
+Test Passed